ajay-devaliya/Dark-Reaper-Soul/README.md

 # ☠️ DARK REAPER SOUL ☠️
-*The Ultimate DoS Arsenal – Unleash Chaos, Test Your Limits*
+*A multi-vector DoS testing framework for authorized penetration testing*

 ![Status](https://img.shields.io/badge/STATUS-UNSTOPPABLE-red)

 **Dark Reaper Soul** is a next-level Denial-of-Service (DoS) framework engineered for elite red team operatives and penetration testers.
-This beast pushes systems to their breaking points by launching multi-vector attacks—from raw TCP SYN floods (powered by Scapy) to advanced HTTP/HTTPS request floods and relentless Slowloris strikes.
+This tool tests system resilience to their breaking points by launching multi-vector attacks—from raw TCP SYN floods (powered by Scapy) to advanced HTTP/HTTPS request floods and relentless Slowloris strikes.

-> **⚠️ LEGAL NOTICE:** This weapon is for **authorized cybersecurity testing, red teaming, and penetration testing only.** Unauthorized use is illegal and will be met with full force.
+> **⚠️ LEGAL NOTICE:**this tool is for**authorized cybersecurity testing, red teaming, and penetration testing only.** Unauthorized use is illegal and will be met with full force.
 Use responsibly.

 ---